Zaka Ashraf: Suspension by the Court

-On 28 May 2013, the Islamabad High Court stopped Zaka Ashraf from working as Pakistan Cricket Board Chairman on the petition of that the election of Zaka as PCB chairman was malafide by the former coach of Pakistan Army Cricket team.
+On 28 May 2013, the Islamabad High Court stopped Zaka Ashraf from working as Pakistan Cricket Board Chairman on the petition of that the election of Zaka as PCB chairman was malafide by the former coach of Pakistan Cricket team.
 Moreover, the IHC had barred him from performing his duties on the grounds that the process of his election was not transparent.
-On 24 June 2013, the case adjourned till further notice.
+On 24 June 2013, the case was adjourned till further notice.

 Re-appointment

 The Islamabad High Court reinstated Zaka Ashraf as chairman of the Pakistan Cricket Board on 15 January 2014.
 The decision to reinstate Ashraf was taken by a two-member division bench consisting of Justice Noorul Haq Qureshi and Justice Riaz Ahmed Khan.
 The court accepted the intra-court appeal against the decision by a single-member bench of IHC consisting of Justice Shaukat Aziz Siddiqui.
-On 19 July 2013, the Islamabad High Court had declared the appointment of Ashraf "illegal" and directed the acting PCB chief Najam Sethi to hold elections within 90 days.
+Previously on 19 July 2013, the Islamabad High Court had declared the appointment of Ashraf "illegal" and directed the acting PCB chief Najam Sethi to hold elections within 90 days.
+Zaka Ashraf held this office until 10 February 2014.

+Third term

+In June 2023, he was nominated by Pakistan Peoples Party for the position of chairman PCB opposite to Najam Sethi.
+On 20 June 2023, Najam Sethi announced his withdrawal from PCB chairmanship race.
+On the same day, Zaka Ashraf was appointed as the member of the Pakistan Cricket Board Board of Governors.
+On 6 July 2023, he assumed his role as the Chairman of Pakistan Cricket Board by replacing Najam Sethi.
+On 19 January 2024, he resigned from his position as the Chairman of Management Committee and member of BoG.
+He was succeeded by Moshin Naqvi as the Chairman PCB.